-Description Bill Number/Year Creates a special instant scratch-off lottery game entitled "Ticket S1880/2011 idn H1017, for the cure" providing revenues to be used for funding breast S466/2014 idn H361, S490/2015 cancer research and services for certain breast cancer victims; sm H1189 revenues to be split evenly between public and private universities in the state that have or are associated with medical research facilities and direct service providers.
-Creates a program to authorize a person to purchase a lottery S1130/2014 sm H547, ticket or game at a point-of-sale terminal; authorizing the Lottery, S1032/2015 sm H763 a retailer operating from one or more locations, or an approved vendor to use a point-of-sale terminal to sell lottery tickets or games; requires a point-of-sale terminal to perform certain functions; prohibits a point-of-sale terminal from dispensing money for winnings.
+Description Bill Number/Year Creates a special instant scratch-off lottery game entitled "Ticket S1880/2011 idn H1017, for the cure" providing revenues to be used for funding breast S466/2014 idn H361, S490/2015 cancer research and services for certain breast cancer victims; sm H1189, S102/2016 idn H0099 revenues to be split evenly between public and private universities in the state that have or are associated with medical research facilities and direct service providers.
+Creates a program to authorize a person to purchase a lottery S1130/2014 sm H547, ticket or game at a point-of-sale terminal; authorizing the Lottery, S1032/2015 sm H763, S402/2016 a retailer operating from one or more locations, or an approved sm H0415 cm S7072 vendor to use a point-of-sale terminal to sell lottery tickets or games; requires a point-of-sale terminal to perform certain functions; prohibits a point-of-sale terminal from dispensing money for winnings.